nawabahmadreshi/documentation/recipes/branch_universal_links.md

 If you don’t have a registered _App Identifier_ already, you’ll need to create one by clicking the **+** sign.
 If you do have one, skip ahead to the next section.

 You need to fill out 2 fields here: **name** and **bundle ID**.
-For name, you basically enter whatever you want.
+For name, you enter whatever you want.
 For bundle ID, you’ll fill in the value of the bundle identifer.

 {% image src='/img/recipes/universal_links/background_bundle.png' half center alt='bundle identifier' %}